Skip to Content

 Lalitha Kompella

-VP & Global Head, Analytics and Intelligent Automation, Capgemini’s Business Services
+Global Head, Intelligent Automation Practice, Capgemini’s Business Services

 Lalitha, a seasoned expert with more than 30 years of experience in digital, consulting, and transformation, currently leads Capgemini’s Analytics and Intelligent Automation Practice in Business Services.
 She has played a crucial role in establishing an advanced analytics platform and launching a Generative AI Center of Excellence within Capgemini’s global Business Services division.